Renewing your spirit one bite at a time

 • Once the rolls are done baking, allow them to cool for 15 minutes in the pan before transferring them to a wire rack to add the icing.
 Important: allowing the cinnamon rolls to rest will ensure all the dough has absorbed the butter.

-baked sourdough gingerbread cinnamon rolls
+baked gingerbread rolls

 How to make the cream cheese frosting